Park Policies

 Our wood fired bbq’s are becoming something of a novelty but we are hoping to retain them for many years to come and a reasonable and common sense approach as to how they are used is required.
 Please be aware of the following very important points towards this –

-- FIRE BANS are sometimes announced by authorities so check on https://www.emergency.wa.gov.au/#totalfirebans and react accordingly.
+• FIRE BANS are sometimes announced by authorities so check on https://www.emergency.wa.gov.au/#totalfirebans and react accordingly.
 Also please respect those who may bring this to your attention.
-We adopt a cautious but common sense approach in this regard.
+We adopt a cautious and common sense approach on this.

 If any questions please see us/ call us at Reception.

-- From September 2023 guests need to supply their own firewood and we suggest you bring or buy it pre-chopped to avoid mess and noise about the park.
+– Following the end to native forest logging, guests now need to supply their own firewood and we suggest you bring or buy it pre-chopped to avoid mess and noise about the park.

-- Please chop wood at the woodpile to avoid mess and noise about the park.
+– Please use the chopping block at our woodpile/s to chop any wood (ours or yours) and thus avoid mess and noise about the park.

-- We do not leave an axe at the woodpile for safety reasons so if you have your own axe please make sure you keep it at your unit in a safe place to ensure children do not use it.
+– We do not leave an axe at the woodpile for safety reasons so please BYO axe and please keep it at your unit in a safe place to ensure children do not use it.
 If you do not have an axe you can borrow one from the Reception.

 - Please do not damage the trees and shrubs by pulling their branches off to burn.